CQC We and I Statements

-If the adult lacks capacity to make decisions, the risk assessment must take account of the views of family members or friends important to the adult and who have an interest in their welfare or, where appointed, their Attorney or Independent Mental Capacity Advocate (see Independent Advocacy and Independent Mental Capacity Advocates).
+If the adult lacks capacity to make decisions, the risk assessment must take account of the views of family members or friends important to the adult and who have an interest in their welfare or, where appointed, their attorney or Independent Mental Capacity Advocate (IMCA) (see Independent Advocacy and Independent Mental Capacity Advocate Service chapters).

-Staff undertaking risk assessments should be competent and able to evaluate and act upon a risk of danger, harm or abuse.
-Staff should therefore know how to reduce or remove risk.
+Staff undertaking risk assessments should be competent and able to evaluate and act upon a risk of danger, harm or abuse; they should, therefore, know how to reduce or remove risk.
 Ongoing risk management tasks include staff supervision.

 In high risk situations staff should be debriefed on the outcomes of the assessment, enabling them to gain insight into their work, their personal stress, their decisions and the appropriate plan of action.

 The adult should be involved as far as possible in the process and their independence should be the main focus.
-The adult’s Attorney and / or Advocate where appointed should also be involved.
-See Mental Capacity and Deprivation of Liberty Safeguards.
+The adult’s attorney and / or advocate where appointed should also be involved.
+See Mental Capacity and Deprivation of Liberty Safeguards chapters.

 A multi-disciplinary approach should form the basis of the risk assessment process.
 Information should be collated from a variety of sources and agencies.
 Contributions from agencies such as the police, probation and the adult’s GP should always be considered at each stage in the process.